Which Fretboard Wood Should I Choose?

 If you’ve ever laid eyes on a guitar, regardless of whether you’ve played one or not, you’ve likely seen a rosewood fretboard.
 If not, Pictured below is the Fender American Elite Strat Shawbucker in olympic white with rosewood fretboard.
 There is a pretty good chance that your favourite guitarist has a rosewood fretboard on one of their guitars, as they’re they most commonly used fretboard woods around.

-This is primarily due to their warm, rich tones and ability to level out the high end harshness.
+This is primarily due to their warm, rich tones and the ability to level out the high-end harshness.
 They’re also very durable, important for musicians in it for the long haul.
-The two kinds of Rosewood you’re likely to hear about are the Indian Rosewood, and the rarer, high end Brazilian Rosewood.
+The two kinds of Rosewood you’re likely to hear about are the Indian Rosewood, and the rarer, high-end Brazilian Rosewood.